Page saved! You can go back to this later in your Diabetes and Me Close

 Omnipod 5 is available on the NHS for those eligible and you can check with your local diabetes team to see if the device will be available for you.

-The Dexcom G6 CGM meanwhile is available on the NHS for those eligible or it can be self-funded, separately from Omnipod 5.
+The Dexcom G6 and G7 CGMS are also available, separately from the Omnipod 5, for those eligible or it can be self-funded.

 Back to Top